spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/04-build-images.md

 - 12 Gib of storage or more.
 The size requirements may change depending on the size of the content bundle and image sizes of the selected OS and Kubernetes distribution.

 - Access to a container registry with permission to push container images.
 Review the registry login instructions for your respective registry for guidance on logging in.
+With docker, use the `docker login` command to log in to the registry.

 # Create Artifact